 Not sure where to find professional development and teaching resources?
-Click onto the topics below.
-They are listed alphabetically or use the search function with your key words.
+Click onto the topics below which are listed alphabetically or use the search function with your key words.
 The accordion will expand to provide you with quick solutions and then lead you to further resources as needed.
 You will then have access to our website, the CSU WIKI and other important information.
 You can also visit Transitioning on campus to online delivery website, this website provides additional professional learning resources.

 Having academic integrity means doing the right thing, and is important because it provides value to the academic work being undertaken.
 It means upholding the academic honesty policies set forth by the University.
 This requires students to do their own work, thereby promoting trust and confidence in the academic activities completed by the student.

 The Academic Integrity Course at CSU prepares students by ensuring that they observe and maintaining ethical standards in their academic and professional work.